Copyright © 2013 by SUNY Oneonta

 - Oneonta, NY 13820

-Professor: O’Mara; Associate Professors: Bernardin (Chair) Christie, Day; Assistant Professors: Brown, Han, Sadow, Seale, Tredennick, Wambui; Lecturers: Ashe, Klink, Lobdell, Miller, Souza
+Professor: Bernardin (Chair), O’Mara; Associate Professors: Christie, Day, Han, Tredennick; Assistant Professors: Brown, Sadow, Seale, Wambui; Lecturers: Ashe, Klink, Lobdell, Miller

 Women’s and Gender Studies is an interdisciplinary field of study that takes gender and sexuality as central categories of analysis, recognizing how they have served as constitutive categories for making meaning in human history.
 We work to reframe the place of gender and sexuality as foundational to the workings of social, cultural, political, economic, and aesthetic systems.
 Women’s and Gender Studies draws on the methodologies and theories of a variety of disciplines because gender and sexuality cross all fields of inquiry.
 As a field of study, it instigates critical engagement with challenging questions central to our times.
 Rooted in activism for social justice and gender equity, Women’s and Gender Studies generates powerful, "real-world" connections between the classroom and our communities.